Home

 Negotiation

 Negotiation, or structured negotiation as it is sometimes known, is where the parties to the dispute have not been able to settle matters perhaps because they have become too entrenched in positions or are not prepared to concede points as a matter of principle.
-The introduction of an impartial skilled negotiator, by either party, can re-focus efforts on the real issues and identify the strengths and weaknesses of each party's case to assist in a settlement.
+The introduction of a skilled negotiator, by either party, can re-focus efforts on the real issues and identify the strengths and weaknesses of each party's case to assist in a settlement.

 Mediation

 Mediation is a process whereby the parties to a dispute agree to appoint a neutral or mediator to explore whether or not a solution can be found.
-Mediation is normally conducted on a "without prejudice" basis and either party can walk away from the process at anytime.
+Mediation is normally conducted on a "without prejudice" basis and either party can walk away from the process at any time.
 There are various models for mediation.
 Generally, a construction industry model involves each party making a limited written submission prior to the mediation and then on the chosen day the mediator conducts one or more sessions with all present interleaved with the parties breaking off into individual "caucuses" for single party sessions.
-The mediator gives each party an opportunity to present its case and then, by discussion with each party separately, by focussing on the strengths and weaknesses of each party's case and explores through discussion whether or not a compromise can be found.
+The mediator gives each party an opportunity to present its case and then, by discussion with each party separately, by focussing on the strengths and weaknesses of each party's case, explores, through discussion, whether or not a compromise can be found.
 If an agreement is reached this is reduced to writing and becomes a binding and legally enforceable contract.
 If no agreement is reached the evidence adduced in the mediation, unless both parties agree otherwise, generally may not be used in any subsequent formal proceedings.

 Mediation is fast becoming another mainstream method of dispute resolution.
 Mediation has considerable potential to reduce claim costs, legal costs and management time and to provide the protagonists with the satisfaction that they have been listened to by a tribunal.
 Also, the courts have had a large part to play in mediation becoming more popular, as since the introduction of the Civil Procedure Rules in 1999 incorporating provisions for mediation, the failure of a party agreeing to mediate may have adverse cost consequences.